 When you’re searching for a place to call home, one of the most important aspects to consider is your compatibility with an area’s culture and values.
 In a nation as diverse as the United States, attitudes on a wide array of social issues can vary significantly from coast to coast, and Americans frequently choose to live near those who agree with them on important personal ideals.

 As part of our series looking at the Best Places to Live, we decided to look at the language Americans use when tweeting about different races, ethnicities, genders, religions, and sexual orientations.
+Where are the most racist cities in America?
 Where did tweets trend toward neutral or positive language – terms that aren’t typically accompanied by negative connotations – and where was bigoted or historically mean-spirited terminology more common?

 We looked at terms that run the gamut from P.C. to just plain prejudiced, and we found over 12 million tweets from June 2014 to December 2015 – more than enough to tell a fascinating story of American attitudes across the nation.
 Where possible, we attempted to analyze the results within local context, as interpreting these findings requires attention to regional events, trends, and culture.
 Keep reading to discover which states are tweeting the most about their social viewpoints – for better or worse.